Hack-Bahamas/.github/profile/README.md

-# 🦁 Hack Bahamas
+# 🇧🇸 Hack Bahamas

 Dear hacker,

-We're inviting you to 🦁 Lion City Hacks, a hackathon for teenagers in The Bahamas, on December 16th at [Coming Soon].
+We're inviting you to 🇧🇸 Hack Bahamas, a hackathon for teenagers in The Bahamas, on December 16th at [Coming Soon].
 Join us for 48 hours of hacking, workshops & friendship.
 All secondary school, junior college & polytechnic students are welcome!

 [RSVP today](https://registe.hackbahamas.com) or [read on](https://hackbahamas.com) for more details.